thunlp/LEVEN/README.md

 The dataset can be obtained from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/6e911ff1286d47db8016/) or [Google Drive](https://drive.google.com/drive/folders/1VGD0h365kegTqGEyLr24SJtJUUoZIt20?usp=sharing).
 The annotation guidelines are provided in [Annotation Guidelines](./Annotation-Guidelines).
 You can also check out our [poster](./poster/LEVEN-poster.pdf) at ACL2022 main conference.

+We remove the annotations for the test set deliberately.
+To get the results on LEVEN test set, please refer to [Leaderboard](#Leaderboard).

 ### Large Scale

 LEVEN is the largest Legal Event Detection dataset and the largest Chinese Event Detection dataset.
 Here is a comparison between the scale of LEVEN and other datasets.